 Just like it sounds, a landing page is where a user lands when clicking on an ad or link.
-It is their first point of entry into your businesses ecosystem.
+It is their first point of entry into your business’s ecosystem.

 Your landing page could either be a dedicated page for a particular intent or in some cases, may simply be the homepage of your site.
 Many landing pages have forms for users to submit their contact details in return for a monthly newsletter.

 There are many business owners who simply want to have their website created for them and never think about it again.
 They don’t want to think about all the different aspects that could potentially make their life easier.
 Like e-commerce functions - some retailers just don’t want to go through the hassle of adding them to their website, even though it would be good for business in the long run.

 Landing pages are similar.
-If you want to step up your lead generation game, you need to incorporate landing pages into your website strategy.
+If you want to step up your lead generation game, you need to incorporate dedicated landing pages into your website strategy.

-Landing pages are an integral aspect of your website, providing an initial connection between your site and a potential customer.
+Landing pages are an integral aspect of your website and marketing channels, providing an initial connection between your site and a potential customer.
 If you still don’t know if you need to build a landing page, we’ve covered just a few of the landing page benefits you could reap for your business.

-Below we’ll discuss just a few of the landing page benefits you can expect when incorporating landing pages into your marketing process.
+Below we’ll discuss just a few of the landing page benefits you can expect when incorporating compelling and dedicated landing pages into your marketing process.

-According to Omniture’s statistical research, using a landing page to target your campaign traffic can result in an average conversion rate increase of 25%.
+According to Omniture’s statistical research, using an effective landing page to target your campaign traffic can result in an average conversion rate increase of 25%.
 This highlights the fact that the landing page benefits your ad campaigns.
-When you look at the fact that many businesses just send users to either their home page or just a form without any accompanying information, you can understand why bringing users to a well-designed landing page can produce far better conversion results.
+When you look at the fact that many businesses just send their target audience to either their home page or just a contact form without any accompanying information, you can understand why bringing users to a well-designed landing page can produce far better conversion results for marketing campaigns.